KevCui/animepahe-dl/README.md

 ## Limitation

 Recently, animepahe implemented Cloudflare DDoS prevention mechanism with reCAPTCHA challenge.
 Current method is to fetch necessary cookie value from browser opened by puppeteer.
-Using this method, user must solve reCAPTCHA correctly once per day.
+Using this method, user must solve reCAPTCHA correctly at least once per day.
 The reCAPTCHA page will be prompted in browser.

+Sometimes, cookie can be turned invalid by animepahe server for certain reason.
+In this case, the reCAPTCHA page will be prompted in browser in order to generate a valid cookie.

 ## Disclaimer